jpreiss/reproducible_papers/README.md

 † We assume a Unix-like system with Anaconda and LaTeX installed.

+## Getting started

+To use this repository as a starting point for your own project, click "Use this template" above.
+Or, you can `git clone` it, then `rm -rf .git` and `git init` to start your own repo with a clean commit history.

 ## Directory structure

 This is a low-tech solution using directory layout conventions and Makefile pattern rules.